Exhibition of living tree installations at

 funded via Arts Council England Ambition for Excellence.

-DRAWINGS EXHIBITED AND MADE at PARLIAMENT OF TREES
+DRAWINGS EXHIBITED AND MADE during PARLIAMENT OF TREES

 Forum + Sanctuary